The Harriet Tubman Department of Women, Gender, and Sexuality Studies (WGSS) offers a Ph.D. as well as a graduate certificate program.

-The graduate certificate is open to students enrolled in other graduate programs at UMD, allowing them to combine studies in the Harriet Tubman Department of Women, Gender, and Sexuality Studies with their home program.
+The graduate certificate is only open to students currently enrolled in other graduate programs at UMD, allowing them to combine studies in the Harriet Tubman Department of Women, Gender, and Sexuality Studies with their home program.

 Our program and campus have particular strengths in the following areas:

 - Race and racialization, ethnic and diasporic studies, Black feminist thought and intersectionality

 - Arts, technology, media, cultural studies and digital humanities

 - Sexual cultures, queer and trans studies and queer of color critique